 A Quick Overview

 Fleas thrive in warm, humid weather and can lay up to 50 eggs a day.
 A single flea can become 1,000 fleas in your home in only 21 days!
-With a life cycle anywhere between 14 days to 12 months, fleas can become a serious problem for your pet and your home.
+With a life cycle anywhere between 14 days and 12 months, fleas can become a serious problem for your pet and your home.
 The average flea is between two and three millimeters long and weighs about 0.03 grams, so preventing fleas from infesting your pet can be quite a challenge.

 Since ticks love warm weather, the summer and fall are peak tick seasons for most of the United States.
 Ticks are known to spread diseases, but did you know that they can spread multiple diseases with one bite?
 For this reason, it’s important to learn about ticks and how you can prevent them from pestering your pup.

-Remove Flea & Tick Habitat
+Removing the Flea & Tick Habitat

 Treat the Yard

 There are plenty of natural products that use essential oils and other non-toxic ingredients that can be sprayed on your yard to prevent pests from breeding near your home.